JohnChod2130/2015-tutorials/final/introduction_to_the_shell.md

 |  "q"    | to quit |

 `less` also gives you a way of searching through files.
 Just hit the "/" key to begin a search.
 Enter the name of the word you would like to search for and hit enter.
 It will jump to the next location where that word is found.
 If you hit "/" then "enter", `less` will just repeat the previous search. `less` searches from the current location and works its way forward.
 If you are at the end of the file and search for the word that does not exist from that point forward, `less` will not find it.
 You need to go to the beginning of the file and search.

-For instance, let's search for the sequence `HWI-M03127:41:ACE13:1:1114:22908:11882` in our file.
-You can see that we go right to that sequence and can see what it looks like.

-Remember, the `man` program actually uses `less` internally and therefore uses the same commands, so you can search documentation using "/" as well!

 There's another way that we can look at files, and in this case, just look at part of them.
 This can be particularly useful if we just want to see the beginning or end of the file, or see how it's formatted.